 When you aren’t in a good place physically, emotionally, or spiritually you will struggle to manage the day-to-day duties that come with homeschooling your family.
 Fatigue makes everything harder and more overwhelming.
 Making time to care for yourself will pay off in more energy and productivity.

 9. Limit electronics.

-One of the biggest time wasters we deal with today as moms is electronics.
+One of the biggest time wasters we deal with today as moms are electronics.

-There is always the pull of social media, whether it be Pinterest, Twitter, or Facebook.
-They literally suck you in and before you know it, unless you are intentional, you have wasted an hour or two just scrolling.
+There is always the pull of social media, whether it be scrolling your feeds or mindlessly consuming Short or TikToks, these little pieces of our day really add up.
+They suck you in and before you know it unless you are intentional, you have wasted an hour or two just scrolling.

 I mentioned in the last point that you should set a timer to control how long you spend on electronics.
-However, setting a timer for lots of things really helps you to be productive and make better use of your time.
+However, setting a timer for lots of things will really help you to be productive and make better use of your time.

 For example, set the timer for 15 minutes and see how much of the kitchen (or any area) you can get cleaned in that amount of time.
 Because you know your time is limited you will tend to work faster, and more efficiently.
 I really like the challenge of trying to “beat the clock”.
 By the way, this works well with your kids too.
 Have 10-minute power pick-up sessions, or 15 minutes to clean up your room, etc.